pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 Controlling operation behavior and monitoring operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several options control the behavior and monitoring of the operations executed against the WBEM server.
+Several general options control the behavior and monitoring of the operations executed against the WBEM server.

-Since the DMTF specifications allow alternative forms of some operations, pywbemcli implements this flexibility and controls the choice of either the pull operations or the traditional operations through the :ref:`--use-pull general option`.
+The DMTF specifications allow alternative forms of some operations, pywbemcli implements this flexibility and controls the choice of either the pull operations or the traditional operations through the :ref:`--use-pull general option`.
 With this option the user can chose to use either type of operation if that operation is available on the WBEM server.
 See :ref:`Pywbemcli and the DMTF pull operations` for more information on pull operations.

 Since the pull operations include the ability to select the maximum size of returned chunks of data, the :ref:`--pull-max-cnt general option` can be used